lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     data = astropy.io.ascii.read('gaia_source/GaiaSource_1000172165251650944_1000424567594791808.csv.gz', format='csv')
     print(data)

-The default Config assumes that the files are readable with ``format="csv"``; you can change that to a different ``format`` if necessary (see `lsst.meas.algorithms.readTextCatalogTask.ReadTextCatalogConfig` for how to configure that file reader).
+The default Config assumes that the files are readable with ``format="csv"``; you can change that to a different ``format`` if necessary (see `~lsst.meas.algorithms.readTextCatalogTask.ReadTextCatalogConfig` for how to configure that file reader, and `~lsst.meas.algorithms.readFitsCatalogTask.ReadFitsCatalogConfig`).

 .. _lsst.meas.algorithms-refcat-config: